tmr08c/tmr08c.github.io/content/blog/2020/11/phoenix-app-in-iframe/index.md

 end
 ```

-This doesn't test any of my routes actually leverage this plug, but does provide a unit test-style test for the logic in the plug.
-For now, I am happy enough with this, but do plan to explore whether I could add the additional ease-of-mind by making sure routes I expect to be renderable in an `iframe` will work as expected.
+This doesn't test the any of the app's routes actually _use_ this plug, but does provide a a sanity check that the plug updats our response headers to match what we were hoping for.
+For now, I am happy enough with this.
+I do plan to explore whether I could add the additional ease-of-mind by making sure routes I expect to be renderable in an `iframe` will work as expected.

 ## Cookies